apptainer/apptainer-userdocs/running_services.rst

 .. _sec:instances:

-{Singularity} v2.4 introduced the concept of *instances* allowing users to run services in {Singularity}.
+{Singularity} has a nice feature fetched in the concept of *instances*.
+This allows users to run services in {Singularity}.
 This page will help you understand instances using an elementary example followed by a more useful example running an NGINX web server using instances.
 In the end, you will find a more detailed example of running an